eugnsp/library/data_structures_and_algorithms/trees.md

 :memo: **Notes**

 * Both `0`-based and `1`-based indexing can be used in equally elegant ways.
-* A Fenwick tree can be built for any cancellative semigroup (e.g. for the set of integers under addition or multiplication); if the cancellation property doesn't hold (e.g. for `min(•, •)`), a segment tree enters the stage.
+* A Fenwick tree can be built for any cancellative semigroup (e.g. for the set of integers under addition or multiplication); if the cancellation property doesn't hold (e.g. for <code>min(&bullet;, &bullet;)</code>), a segment tree can be used.

 :wrench: **Applications**